BioBoost/object-oriented-programming-using-java/08_arrays/readme.md

 };
 ```

 Here the length of the array is determined by the number of values provided between the curly braces `{}`.
+Note that it is also not needed to create an actual array object using the `new` operator.
+This is done automatically by Java for you.

 ## The length of an Array

 As mentioned before, the arrays created in Java are no primitive types.
-They can hold primitive types, but the array itself is an object.
+While an array can hold primitive types, the array itself is an object.
 Objects have data and methods.
 One of the most used data members of an array is its `length`.
 By using it's length in the for loop condition, our code becomes cleaner and less prone to errors.

 So the earlier example: